How much homework is too much?

 • Seek Support: Teachers, parents, and school counselors play an essential role in supporting students.
 Create an open and supportive environment where students feel comfortable expressing their concerns and seeking help when needed.

 We find it gratifying to not only explore the impact of homework on stress levels but also to take part in the solution.
-Our innovative mental fitness tool is playing a role in paving a brighter and more balanced future in education.
+Our innovative mental fitness tool is playing a role in teaching students how to learn to self-regulate their stress and downshift in a drugless way.

-Schools implementing Healium have witnessed remarkable improvements in student outcomes, from supporting dysregulated students and ADHD challenges to empowering students with body awareness and learning to self-regulate stress.
+Schools implementing Healium have seen improvements in student outcomes, from supporting dysregulated students and ADHD challenges to empowering students with body awareness and learning to self-regulate stress.
+Here’s one of their stories.

-By providing students with the tools they need to manage stress and anxiety, we represent a forward-looking approach to education that prioritizes the holistic development of every student.
-Healium not only enhances academic success but also equips students with vital skills that will serve them well beyond the classroom.
+By providing students with the tools they need to self-manage stress and anxiety, we represent a forward-looking approach to education that prioritizes the holistic development of every student.
+Healium equips students with vital skills that will serve them well beyond the classroom.

 To learn more about how Healium works, watch the video below!